-Mike Allen ended his 14th season serving as Asst.
+Mike Allen enters his 15th season serving as Asst.
 Men's Soccer Coach for Merrimack in 2015, investing over a decade of coaching prowess to the Warriors.

 The 2014 season was one of the best ever for the Warriors, as Allen contribued to a team that advanced to the East Region Final of the NCAA Tournament for the first time in program history, and in the process, hosted an NCAA Tournament game for the first time ever.
 The Warriors won 15 games, tying the second most wins ever for a single season.

 He was also part of two other recent succesful years, in 2012 and 2015, that saw Merrimack post indentical 15-4-2 seasons and advance to the NCAA Tournament Second Round.
 Those 15 wins tied for the second-most ever in a single season for the Warriors.
 Allen has coached three All-Americans in his time with the Warriors, including his most recent, Julio Leon Garcia, in the 2015 campaign.